apache/airflow/BREEZE.rst

           Note that you can further increase verbosity and see all the commands executed by breeze by running 'export VERBOSE_COMMANDS="true"' before running breeze.

+  --dry-run-docker
+          Only show docker commands to execute instead of actually executing them.
+The docker commands are printed in yellow color.

   ####################################################################################################